ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t-logical-routers.md

 # VMware NSX-T logical routers on VPC deployments
 {: #vpc-ryo-nsx-t-logical-routers}

-As defined earlier, a single NSX-T™ edge gateway cluster with two virtual edge nodes is used in this architecture.
+As defined earlier, a single NSX-T™ gateway cluster with two virtual edge nodes is used in this architecture.
 It is required to create a Tier-0 (T0) logical router or a Tier-1 (T1) router to provide stateful services such as NAT or load balancer.

 When you deploy a VMware NSX Edge™, you can consider it as an empty container.
 The edge nodes do not change until you create logical routers.
 The NSX Edge Node provides the compute capacity that is backing the T0 and T1 logical routers.
 Each logical router contains a services router (SR) and a distributed router (DR).
 A DR is essentially a router with logical interfaces that are connected to multiple subnets (NSX-T segments).
 It runs as a kernel module and is distributed in ESXi hypervisors across all transport nodes, including edge nodes.

-A services router is instantiated on an edge gateway cluster as a virtual routing and forwarding (VRF) when a service that cannot be distributed is enabled, such as:
+A services router is instantiated on a gateway cluster as a virtual routing and forwarding (VRF) when a service that cannot be distributed is enabled, such as:

 * Physical infrastructure connectivity
 * NAT